Wise Words From 6 Top Ancient Greek Philosophers

 Epicurus

-These are just a few of thousands of quotes, from the works, books and poetry, of Greek Philosophers, wise men indeed.
+These are just a few of the thousands of quotes, from the works, books and poetry, of Greek Philosophers, wise men indeed.

-They all seem to have a common idea: keep things simple.
+They all seem to have a common idea; keep things simple.

 So, live the simple life, live like a Greek!